 We have no idea why someone first experimented with Vicks VapoRub on the soles of the feet.
 We do know that whenever we publish a story about putting Vicks on the feet for a nighttime cough we hear from skeptics who insist that this is a placebo effect.
 Since there are no scientific studies to prove otherwise, we shrug and say that it works for us and a lot of readers of our syndicated newspaper column.
-Now we have a fascinating “experiment” that suggests it might be more than “suggestibility.”
+Now we can add that a doctor recommended Vicks on the feet for a nighttime cough and told his patient that it works for him.

 The “Niece Study” Of Vicks on the Feet: